y-scope/spider/docs/quick_start.md

 In real world, running a single task is too simple to be useful.
 Spider lets you bind outputs of tasks as inputs of another task, similar to `std::bind`.
 The first argument of `spider::bind` is the child task.
-The later arguments are either a `spider::Task` or a `spider::TaskGraph`, whose entire outputs are used as part of the inputs to the child task, or a POD or `spider::Data` that is directly used as input.
+The later arguments are either a `spider::Task` or a `spider::TaskGraph`, whose entire outputs are used as part of the inputs to the child task, or a `Serializable` or `spider::Data` that is directly used as input.
 Spider requires that the types of `Task` or `TaskGraph` outputs or POD type or `spider::Data` matches the input types of child task.